Accessibility of our website

 It will also enable people to access web content using many different devices - including a wide variety of assistive technologies and mobile technologies.

 In 2011 we achieved Level A compliance as per these guidelines.
 We are committed to maintaining and improving on that level of compliance.
-We aim to meet the W3C's Level AA (double A) by 31 December 2014 (as per Australian Government accessibility requirements.
+We aim to meet the W3C's Level AA (double A) as per Australian Government accessibility requirements.
 If you encounter any problems, please send us feedback.

 More information of Australian Government web accessibility requirements: Australian Government Web Guide Accessibility.